w3f/Grants-Program/applications/uke.md

 The eventual goal is to provide a streamlined way to for the following in the Substrate / Polkadot ecosystem:

 1. Provide a common, and easy to use identity solution
-2. Provide a way to define account rules and filters in order to customize what transactions, messages, or accounts can interact with an account.
-3. Provide an out-of-the-box confidential messaging protocol which can be used for many different usecases.
+2. Provide an out-of-the-box, flexible, and confidential messaging protocol which can be used for many different usecases.

 The target audience here is our own user-base eventually, but also developers through opensourcing all work done here along with documentation on how one can also setup their own messaging using our tools.